 The IPC India 2017 Conference will be held during two days in Hyderabad on November 25 and 26, 2017.
 This joyful and fruitful event is open to all and will be packed with presentations, workshops, panel discussions and a lot of cultural exchange between people from all over the world with various backgrounds in regards to permaculture and other sustainable living school of thoughts.
 The presentations will be connected through the following six subthemes all supporting the event main theme: “Towards healthy societies”.
 The below programme is subject to change.

-Click on the different subthemes below to discover who will be speaking at the Conference.
-A detailed schedule with time and place of each session will be provided by mid-October.
+Click on the different subthemes below to discover who will address them through their experience at the Conference.

 Dr. Vandana Shiva (India)